thestatsguy/thestatsguy/content/post/2020-05-07-a-fuller-review-of-my-master-of-science-in-statistics-programme-in-nus.md

 ### A fuller review

-Since there is **_some_** interest in this topic, I thought I would spend some time in this post to do a more complete review of the programme.
+Since there is **_some_** interest in this topic, I thought I would spend some time in this post to do a more complete review of the programme and my experience.

 * Admission and logistics
-* Review of some the stats modules that I took
+* Review of some of the stats modules I took
 * Some relevant Singaporean hacks
     * SkillsFuture Credit
     * Post-Secondary Education Account (PSEA)